AngleProtocol/merkl-docs/distribute-with-merkl/types-of-campaign/erc20-incentivization-campaign.md

 2. **Whitelist your Token**

 * After clicking on the _Create Campaign_, this will redirect you to the page below.
 But first we need to whitelist your token.
-Fill up the following [form](https://tally.so/r/3y2bqx) - you can also access by clicking where the red square is (see screenshot) on the Merkl App.&#x20;
+Fill up the following [form](https://tally.so/r/3y2bqx) - you can also access by clicking where the red square is (see screenshot) on the Merkl App.

 <figure><img src="../../.gitbook/assets/whitelist-token-screenshot.png" alt=""><figcaption></figcaption></figure>

-3. **Connect your Wallet**&#x20;
+3. **Connect your Wallet**

 * **Connect you wallet and select the chain on which you want to distribute the rewards.** To see all the chains that Merkl supports, check this [page](https://app.merkl.xyz/integrations). **One of the core features of Merkl is the ability to incentivize activity on one chain while distributing rewards on another.**